ihr-it-projekt/DayZModsInfo/GlobalConfigs/Readme.md

       "carDealerAdmin": 0, //  0 = off 1 = on | is admin in car dealer
       "basicNeedsAdmin": 0, // 0 = off 1 = on | is admin in basic needs
       "deathInsurance": 0, // 0 = off 1 = on | is admin in death insurance
+      "secondHandMarket": 0, // 0 = off 1 = on | is admin in second hand market
       "playerId": "Add here Steam Or DayZ ID" // Steam or DayZ ID },
     "7656119813296317725": {